A Metal-Free Galaxy at $z = 3.19$? Evidence of Late Population III Star Formation at Cosmic Noon: Methods and Analysis

 \subsection{Photometry and SED Modeling}

 To measure consistent total fluxes across multiple bands, we perform photometric measurements on the PSF-homogenized JWST images.
 We reconstruct the NIRCam PSF utilizing the \texttt{STPSF} Python package.
-To homogenize the PSF across different bands, we adopt the NIRCam F444W PSF as the target, which has lowest spatial resolution, and generate a convolution matching kernel using the \texttt{photutils} package, employing a 2D split cosine bell taper function to ensure smooth transitions in the kernel.
+To homogenize the PSF across different bands, we adopt the NIRCam F444W PSF as the target, which has the lowest spatial resolution, and generate a convolution matching kernel using the \texttt{photutils} package, employing a 2D split cosine bell taper function to ensure smooth transitions in the kernel.
 All JWST NIRCam images are then convolved with their respective kernels to standardize the PSF across all bands.
-Based on the PSF-homogenized JWST images, we use the \texttt{photutils} Python package to perform aperture photometry \citep{Kron1980ApJS...43..305K} with radius of 0\farcs15.
+Based on the PSF-homogenized JWST images, we use the \texttt{photutils} Python package to perform aperture photometry \citep{Kron1980ApJS...43..305K} with a radius of 0\farcs15.
 Then an aperture correction is applied to measure the total fluxes of \target.
-For Subaru imaging, we adopt the photometric measurements of model total flux from the COSMOS2025 catalog \citep{Shuntov2025arXiv250603243S}.
-The source has a $>2$-$\sigma$ detection in g,r,i band and non-detection in z and y band.
-We also examine the deep U-band data from CLAUDS survey \citep{Sawicki2019MNRAS.489.5202S} and find a non-detection.
+For Subaru imaging in IA505, g, r, i, z, and y bands, we adopt the photometric measurements of model total flux from the COSMOS2025 catalog \citep{Shuntov2025arXiv250603243S}.
+The source has a $>2$-$\sigma$ detection in IA505, g, r, i band, and non-detection in z and y band.
+We also examine the deep U-band data from the CLAUDS survey \citep{Sawicki2019MNRAS.489.5202S} and B-band data from the COSMOS 20 project.
+Neither the B band nor the U band presents a $>2$-$\sigma$ detection.
+We adopt the 2$\sigma$ depth as an upper limit for non-detection bands.
 The results of photometric measurements of \target are presented in the Table~\ref{tab:phot} and Figure~\ref{fig:img+sed}.